crocuspaperi/crocuspaperi/content/portfolio/wedding/5/index.md

 +++
-title = "A4 menu sign, semi-custom design"
+title = "A4 menu sign, semi-custom design, photo by Oka Morikawa"

 +++